jz393/jz393.github.io/cookbook/halibut.md

 ### notes
 - I add a bunch of toppings and olive oil on top to help the fillets retain their moisture and tenderness in the oven.
 Halibut tends to dry out easily.
 - I use an [oil dispenser](https://www.crateandbarrel.com/glass-olive-oil-dispenser-bottle/s213109).
-Not only does it keep my kitchen looking organized, it also controls the speed in which the oil is poured.
-I just drizzle it liberally in a zigzag fashion.
+Not only does it keep my kitchen looking organized, but it also controls the speed at which the oil is poured.
+I drizzle it liberally in a zigzag fashion.
 - I grow my own parsley in my [garden](/plants)!

 ### serve with